10 Top Online Programs for Veterinary Assisting & Technology

 • Estimated Tuition: $2,145

-Penn Foster College
+Penn Foster

-In addition to the online vet tech program fully accredited through AVMA-CVTEA, Penn Foster College has an online NAVTA-approved veterinary assistant program that can help graduates prepare for in-demand careers as veterinary assistants and explore careers in veterinary sciences.
+In addition to the online vet tech program fully accredited through AVMA-CVTEA, Penn Foster has an online NAVTA-approved veterinary assistant program that can help graduates prepare for in-demand careers as veterinary assistants and explore careers in veterinary sciences.
 With flexible online courses, students can build their industry knowledge at their own pace and apply what they’ve learned at a hands-on externship.

 Preparing students to sit for the approved veterinary assistant (AVA) exam, the curriculum of this program includes 10 courses.
 Coursework includes topics such as behavior, handling, and restraint; body systems and terminology; emergency and wound care; small and large animal nursing; radiology and surgical preparation; veterinary practice administration and procedures; and nutrition, history, and physical examination.